1st Test, Eng vs NZ: Will Rain Play Spoilsport on Day 4?

 England vs New Zealand 1st Test – UPDATE

 Saturday’s action will be extended to try to make up some of the time lost with 98 overs now scheduled – weather permitting, of course.
-Also Read - Picture of Virat Kohli-Anushka Sharma Leaving From Mumbai Together For India's Tour of England Goes Viral!
+Also Read - When MS Dhoni Stumped All by Walking Into a Press Conference With Entire Indian Team!

 Opener Rory Burns and captain Joe Root are the two not out batsmen for England, having reached stumps on the second day unbeaten on 59 and 42 respectively.
-Also Read - When Beautiful Pakistan Fangirl Cheered For Indian Captain Virat Kohli!
+Also Read - ENG vs NZ 1st Test: Ollie Robinson Issues Apology After Racist, Sexist Tweets Resurface on Day he Made Test Debut at Lord's

 Their partnership of 93 had helped the hosts out of an early hole, Dom Sibley having departed for a duck at the start of the fourth over before Zak Crawley then fell soon after for two, leaving the score at 18-2.